whw199833/HDIS2022-MCDW/generate_data_experiment/data_10000_x20/README.md

 - 'train_result_x20.csv' is the training result and the comparison with baseline performance
 - 'valid_result_x20.csv' is the validation result and the comparison with baseline performance
 ### Notes:
-Please navigate to the `real_data` folder of [the repository](https://github.com/whw199833/Uplift-Modeling-based-on-Graph-Neural-Network-Combined-with-Causal-Weighting/tree/main/real_data) to obtain the necessary notebooks: '0_ate_weighting.ipynb', '1_feature_correlations_BNEstimator.ipynb' and '2_node_embeddings.ipynb'
+Please navigate to the [real_data repository](https://github.com/whw199833/Uplift-Modeling-based-on-Graph-Neural-Network-Combined-with-Causal-Weighting/tree/main/real_data) to obtain the necessary notebooks: '0_ate_weighting.ipynb', '1_feature_correlations_BNEstimator.ipynb' and '2_node_embeddings.ipynb'

 0. Running '0_ate_weighting.ipynb' to obtain causal weighting for each feature, the output is 'feats_ate_x20.xlsx'.